Hapish/Tubes3_Kel57/README.md

 2. Open the directory in Visual Studio

-3. In Solution Explorer, select filename.sln
+3. In Solution Explorer, select tubes3stima.sln

 4. Click Start